Slut-shaming: Definitions and characteristics

-Society and culture

 History

 There is no documented date of origin for the term slut-shaming; nor the act of it.
 Rather, although the act of slut-shaming has existed for centuries, discussion of it has grown out of social and cultural relations and the trespassing of boundaries of what is considered normative and acceptable behavior.
+While the origin is unknown, by the late 2000s, the term was popular enough to merit usage in newspaper articles.
+American writer Katha Pollitt, in an article published in March 2008, used the term the following way: “the abstinence only, father-knows-best, slut-shaming crabbed misogyny of the Republican right.”

+Before the late 2000s, the term “slutty” was sometimes used to refer to behavior considered to be unacceptable such as the 2000s trend of showing off one’s thong underwear to create a whale tail.
+In 2005, Suzy Menkes, a veteran journalist covering the fashion industry, considered the act of revealing thongs above one's clothing to be “slutty chic” and hoped that the act would lose popularity.

+Literary characters who were punished for their sexual choices include Ophelia of Hamlet (c.
+1600); Little Em'ly of David Copperfield (1850); Hester Prynne of The Scarlet Letter (1850); Madame Bovary (1856); Anna Karenina (1878); Daisy Miller (1878); Tess of the d'Urbervilles (1891); Lily Bart of House of Mirth (1905); and Charity Royall in Summer (1917).

+In 1892, Canadian writer E. Pauline Johnson criticized the 1887 novel An Algonquin Maiden for killing its protagonist and having male characters posthumously label her a "squaw," a racial and sexual slur that displayed "glaring accusations against her virtue," which Johnson felt was undeserved.

-Second wave of feminism contributed significantly to the definition and act of slut-shaming.
-Tracing back to the Industrial Revolution and the Second World War, men's gender roles were that of the breadwinner.
-Men made up a majority of the labor force while women were socialized and taught to embrace the cult of domesticity and homemaking.
+Beginning in the 1960s, second-wave feminism contributed significantly to the definition and act of slut-shaming.
+Tracing back to the Industrial Revolution and the Second World War, men made up a majority of the labor force while women were socialized and taught to embrace the cult of domesticity and homemaking.
 Author Emily Poole argues that the sexual revolution of the 1960s and 1970s increased the rate of both birth control use and premarital sex.
 Moreover, feminist writers during the 1960s and 1970s such as Betty Friedan, Gloria Steinem, and Kate Millett encouraged women to be more open about their sexuality in public settings.

 Slut-shaming has correlation to an individual's socio-economic status, which is characterized by wealth, education, and occupation.
 In the 18th century, "slut" was a common term used by men and upper-class women to degrade lower-class female servants.
 The context behind upper-class women and men calling their servants a "slut" includes when the servants were being sexually assaulted by their male employers.
-Upper-class women calling other women "sluts" proved their adherence to their socio-economic status over their gender.